-Veteran Readiness and Employment is by far the best training program for disabled veterans to get new careers – – hands down.
-Like Highlander, there can be only one, and this is it.
+The Veteran Readiness and Employment Program (VR&E), formerly Vocational Rehabilitation and Employment, is by far the best training program for disabled veterans to get new careers – – hands down.

-But, winning these benefits is rarely easy, especially for veterans who fail to prepare for their ALL IMPORTANT first meeting.
-Below are key facts all disabled veterans must know when preparing for their first appointment.
+Below are key facts all disabled veterans must know when preparing for their first appointment with a Vocational Rehabilitation Counselor.

-The program is amazing, but VA has been know to struggle when it comes to clearly informing veterans about what VR&E can do.
+This vocational program is amazing, but VA has been known to struggle when it comes to clearly informing veterans about what VR&E can do.
 So I created this article to give a high level view of what the program is all about and what it can do.

 VR&E, sometimes referred to as Chapter 31 or Voc Rehab or Veteran Readiness (minus Employment), among other nicknames, is all about helping veterans with a service-connected disability connect the dots to qualify for, gain, and maintain employment in a suitable job.